 Stephen Fry is an actor, writer, director and television presenter known for his performances in A BIT OF FRY AND LAURIE, JEEVES AND WOOSTER (both with Hugh Laurie) and BLACKADDER.
 His numerous film appearances have included award-winning performances in PETER’S FRIENDS, WILDE, GOSFORD PARK, V FOR VENDETTA and EICHMANN.
 He has recently starred as Mycroft Holmes, elder brother to Sherlock, in Guy Ritchie’s sequel and will appear as Master of Laketown in Peter Jackson’s THE HOBBIT.
 Stephen wrote and directed BRIGHT YOUNG THINGS in 2003.

 He currently hosts the BBC quiz show QI and stars in the guest role of Dr Gordon Wyatt in the Fox series BONES; and previously he starred in three series of KINGDOM for ITV.
-As a presenter his documentaries include THE SECRET LIFE OF THE MANIC DEPRESSIVE, STEPHEN FRY IN AMERICA, LAST CHANCE TO SEE and most recently FRY’S PLANET WORD, all for the BBC He has written four best-selling novels, two volumes of his autobiography MOAB IS MY WASHPOT and, most recently,
+As a presenter his documentaries include THE SECRET LIFE OF THE MANIC DEPRESSIVE, STEPHEN FRY IN AMERICA, LAST CHANCE TO SEE and most recently FRY’S PLANET WORD, all for the BBC He has written four best-selling novels, two volumes of his autobiography MOAB IS MY WASHPOT and, most recently, THE FRY CHRONICLES.

 For more information please see: www.stephenfry.com